San Diego Child Support Attorney

 Helping Parents Understand Child Support in California

 In California, child support payments are determined by detailed and nuanced guidelines.
 For example, the guidelines consider the incomes of both parents and the time each parent spends with the children.
 However, people often have options within these guidelines.
 As family law specialists, it is our role to help people know and understand their options.

 Family Law San Diego has handled child support issues since 1990.
-Our San Diego child support attorney understands that, while many view the law as making child support a cut-and-dry matter, there are still many points that your ex-spouse may dispute.
+Our San Diego child support attorney understands that while many view the law as making child support a cut-and-dry matter, there are still many points that your ex-spouse may dispute.
 For example, divorcing couples often disagree about what income should be included in child support calculations — income like overtime and bonuses.
 As a result, reaching an agreement may require a judge's ruling.

 How does California calculate child support?

-Child support, relatively speaking, has elements which are more straightforward and mathematical under the California Child Support Guideline.
-We are providing simplified information on how the California Child Support Guideline is used to calculate child support to help reduce the stress involved in the divorce or separation process.
+According to the state of California, child support has more specific and mathematical elements under the Child Support Guideline.
+Therefore, we are providing simplified information on how the Child Support Guideline calculates child support to help reduce the stress involved in the divorce or separation process.

-The first step in a calculating child support under the California Child Support Guideline, is to calculate each parent’s “net disposable income.”
+The first step in calculating child support, under the Child Support Guideline in California, is to calculate each parent’s “net disposable income.”
 Under the Child Support Guideline, the court calculates the amount of child support to be paid by considering four variables:

 Under the Child Support Guideline in the state of CA, the court will inquire about the father’s net income, which includes money from all sources, regardless of whether the type of money is reported under state or federal law as “taxable income.”
 Net disposable income is similar in concept to “take-home pay.”
 Understand that the court calculates this amount somewhat differently than an employer typically calculates for payroll deductions; however, many of the deductions do overlap.